is a tightening in the shoulder joint. It decreases the range of motion in the shoulder and causes pain. This condition is also known as

 Copyright © Nucleus Medical Media, Inc.

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have arthroscopic shoulder surgery, your doctor will review a list of possible complications which may include: BleedingInfectionPainNerve injuryDamage to soft tissueInstability or stiffness in jointFractureReaction to anesthesia used
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: BleedingInfectionPainNerve injuryDamage to soft tissueInstability or stiffness in jointFractureReaction to anesthesia used

 Three small incisions will be made in your shoulder.
 A special tool called an arthroscope will be inserted.
 An arthroscope is a flexible tube with a light at the end and a camera attached.
 This will allow the doctor to view the inside of the shoulder on a screen.
 Tiny instruments will be inserted into the other incisions.
 The doctor will then cut and remove scar tissue.
 The incisions will be closed with stitches.